This post may contain affiliate links. Please read our disclosure policy.

 - Bake: If you haven’t baked ahead, the night before is a great time to do it.

-- Wash, chop and prep: For recipes you are making tomorrow, can you prep ingredients tonight?
+- Wash, chop, and prep: Which recipes are you making tomorrow, that you can prep ingredients tonight?
 Wash herbs, chop onions, dice squash, etc., to save time.
 Some dishes like dressing might be able to be fully assembled and refrigerated, ready to dress the salad the next day.

 - Create a schedule: It’s your stove’s busiest day of the year!
 Do a rough estimate of what needs to cook and when.
 Remember, slow cookers and Instant Pots can be deployed as extra burners to keep side dishes or soups warm!

-- Order pizza: Or other take out, because it is hard to prep and cook a regular dinner, too.
+- Order pizza: Or another takeout, because it is hard to prep and cook a regular dinner, too.

 Thanksgiving dinner day 🦃